-After researching the ones we sold in store and trying a few pairs on with advice from a friend, I decided that I wanted to buy some GTX Supalite II’s.
+After researching the boots we sold in store at work, and trying a few pairs on with advice from a friend, I decided that I wanted to buy some GTX Supalite II’s.
 At the time, the boot was produced by Brasher, which has since merged with Berghaus (which is why my boots pictured here are branded ‘Brasher’) – the boot has remained the same, but now carries the Berghaus branding.

 My new walking boots needed to keep my feet warm, dry and not feel too heavy to walk in, as I planned to use them daily.
 I also needed boots that I could wear on my first visits to the mountains, so something comfy with ankle support and good grip was essential.

 I chose these boots because they were waterproof, made from quality leather and have sturdy Vibram soles.
 I also liked the classic brown leather styling, preferring this to some of the multi-coloured and more modern/sporty looking boots available.

 Brasher seemed to me, a really good company to buy from.
 They took a lot of pride in the production of their products.
 I was told that each boot passed through 200 pairs of hands before it reached the shop, with all the raw materials being carefully sourced and selected for quality.

 Although retailing at £155, they are expected to last around 5 years with correct care and average usage, making them an affordable investment.

 I’ve had my Supalites for 4 years now and they feel like a second pair of skin.
 I’ve always used a pair of Superfeet insoles in them.
 These may have contributed to helping the boot stay in good condition, as they reduce wear on the insole and keep the boot more rigid.